Conagra to sell Wesson oil brand to J. M. Smucker

-(Reuters) - Packaged food maker Conagra Brands Inc said on Tuesday it would sell its Wesson cooking oil brand to Folgers coffee maker J. M. Smucker Co for about $285 million.
+(Reuters) - Packaged food maker Conagra Brands Inc (CAG.N) said on Tuesday it would sell its Wesson cooking oil brand to Folgers coffee maker J. M. Smucker Co (SJM.N) for about $285 million.

 Conagra will continue to manufacture products sold under the Wesson brand for up to one year following the close, after which Wesson will be merged into J.M.
 Smucker's oils manufacturing facility in Cincinnati, Ohio.